Managing Secrets in Kubernetes with External Secrets Operator

 kubectl describe externalsecret database-credentials

-- Refresh issues: Verify network connectivity and permissions
+- Refresh issues - network connectivity problems or permissions that expired

 apiVersion: external-secrets.io/v1beta1